The MariaDB configuration file

 Download the raw file with wget or curl

-wget -O mariadb.cnf.example http://exampleconfig.com/static/raw/mariadb/debian10/etc/mysql/mariadb.cnf
+wget -O mariadb.cnf.example https://exampleconfig.com/static/raw/mariadb/debian10/etc/mysql/mariadb.cnf

-curl http://exampleconfig.com/static/raw/mariadb/debian10/etc/mysql/mariadb.cnf > mariadb.cnf.example
+curl https://exampleconfig.com/static/raw/mariadb/debian10/etc/mysql/mariadb.cnf > mariadb.cnf.example